kinshuk4/daily-coding-problem-solutions/prob401_450/README.md

 - How can you keep track of pages that have already been visited?
 - How will you deal with your client machines being blacklisted?
 - How can you update your database when Wikipedia pages are added or updated?

+433 (Medium)

+This problem was asked by Facebook.

+Given an integer n, find the next biggest integer with the same number of 1-bits on.
+For example, given the number 6 (`0110` in binary), return 9 (`1001`).